PIX3LFLUX/HSmartKArt-EE/README.md

 3. **For the Server** a host PC (or Laptop) running the Ubuntu Server 20.04 OS is needed.
 Also a public IPv4 address and/or a domain (DNS with an A record for the public IP address) needs to be associated with the server.
-Without public IPv4 or domain the certificate generation will fail because certbot cannot perform the http challenges.
+Without public IPv4 or domain the certificate generation will fail because Certbot cannot perform the http challenges.
 **NOTE**: When using Unitymedia Connect Box consider the setup of a Portmapper to avoid errors due to the IP policy of Unitymedia (Dual-Stack Lite).

-**NOTE**: The script will not update the software after installation.
-So updating the Paho MQTT C library or the `MQTT_CLIENTID` environment variable needs to be done manually.
+**NOTE**: The installation scripts will only update the apt packages when running them again after the first installation.
+So updating following components needs to be done manually:
+* CAN-to-MQTT Bridge:
+	* Paho MQTT C client library
+	* `MQTT_CLIENTID` environment variable
+* Server:
+	* Certbot certificate generation and renewal hook setup
+	* Nginx configuration
+	* Miniconda3 installation
+	* JupyterLab configuration
+	* Paho MQTT Python client library

 ### Installation script for the CAN-to-MQTT Bridge
 To install the software for the CAN-to-MQTT Bridge on a Raspberry Pi simply enter the following